evidentlyai/evidently/docs/book/reference/data-drift-algorithm.md

 All metrics use a threshold = 0.1 by default.

 {% hint style="info" %}
 **You can always modify this drift detection logic**.
 You can select any of the statistical tests available in the library (including PSI, K-L divergence, Jensen-Shannon distance, Wasserstein distance, etc.), specify custom thresholds, or pass a custom test.
+To do that, use the [DataDriftOptions](../customization/options-for-statistical-tests.md) object.
 {% endhint %}

 ## Dataset-level drift